bbc/peaks.js/README.md

     // that shows what the zoomable view shows
     highlightColor: 'grey',

+    // Stroke color for the zoomed region
+    highlightStrokeColor:   'transparent',

+    // Opacity for the zoomed region
+    highlightOpacity:       0.3,

+    // Corner Radius for the zoomed region
+    highlightCornerRadius:  2,

     // The default number of pixels from the top and bottom of the canvas
     // that the overviewHighlight takes up
     highlightOffset: 11,